 - This study was conducted using the bark of the shea tree, not shea butter.

-- The study was conducted on animals, not humans and not specifically for bacteria that causes acne.
+- The study was conducted on animals, not humans, and not specifically on bacteria that cause acne.

 Fatty Acids in Shea Butter are more comedogenic than not